War economy: World War I

 In mobilizing for World War I, the United States expanded its governmental powers by creating institutions such as the War Industries Board (WIB) to help with military production.
 Others, such as the Fuel Administration, introduced daylight saving time in an effort to save coal and oil while the Food Administration encouraged higher grain production and "mobilized a spirit of self-sacrifice rather than mandatory rationing."

 Propaganda also played a large part in garnering support for topics ranging from tax initiatives to food conservation.
 Speaking on Four Minute Men, volunteers who rallied the public through short speeches, investigative journalist George Creel stated that the idea was extremely popular and the program saw thousands of volunteers throughout the states.

 World War II

-In the case of the Second World War, the U.S. government took similar measures in increasing its control over the economy.
-The Fall of France and the shifting of the front line into the English Channel with the outcome of the looming Battle of Britain uncertain provided the spark needed to begin conversion to a wartime economy with the passing of the Two-Ocean Navy Act in July 1940.
-The subsequent Attack on Pearl Harbor prolonged and expanded the measures.
-The Washington felt that a greater bureaucracy was needed to help with mobilization.
-The government raised taxes which paid for half of the war's costs and borrowed money in the form of war bonds to cover the rest of the bill.
+In the case of World War II, the U.S. government took similar measures in increasing its control over the economy.
+The Fall of France and the Dunkirk evacuation across the English Channel before the Battle of Britain provided the sparks that were needed to begin the country's conversion to a wartime economy and the July 1940 passing of the Two-Ocean Navy Act.
+The 1941 Attack on Pearl Harbor prolonged and expanded those measures.

+Washington felt that a greater bureaucracy was needed to help with mobilization.
+The government raised taxes which paid for half of the costs of the war and borrowed money in the form of war bonds to cover the rest of the bill.
 "Commercial institutions like banks also bought billions of dollars of bonds and other treasury paper, holding more than $24 billion at the war's end."
 The creation of a handful of agencies helped funnel resources towards the war effort.
 One prominent agency was the War Production Board (WPB), which "awarded defense contracts, allocated scarce resources – such as rubber, copper, and oil – for military uses, and persuaded businesses to convert to military production."

-The United States mass-produced many vehicles, such as ships (i.e. Liberty Ships), aircraft (i.e. North American P-51 Mustang), jeeps (i.e. Willys MB) and tanks (i.e. M4 Sherman).
+The United States mass-produced many vehicles, such as ships (i.e. Liberty ships), aircraft (i.e. North American P-51 Mustang), jeeps (i.e. Willys MB), and tanks (i.e. M4 Sherman).

-Two-thirds of the American economy had been integrated into the war effort by the end of 1943.
-Because of this massive cooperation between government and private entities, it could be argued that the economic measures enacted prior to and during the Second World War helped lead the Allies to victory.
+Two thirds of the American economy had been integrated into the war effort by the end of 1943.
+Because of the massive cooperation between government and private entities, it could be argued that the economic measures enacted prior to and during the Second World War helped lead the Allies to victory.

-Present day
+Today

-The United States has been involved in numerous military endeavours within the Middle East and Latin America since the 1960s.
-Having been in a continuous state of war since the September 11 attacks, they have an annual military budget larger than India, China, Russia, United Kingdom, Germany, Saudi Arabia, and France’s military budgets combined.
+The United States has been involved in numerous military endeavours within the Middle East and Latin America since the 1960s and has been in a continuous state of war since the September 11 attacks.
+The country has an annual military budget that is larger than those of India, China, Russia, the United Kingdom, Germany, Saudi Arabia, and France combined.